OrangeDev2/Tutorial-Mediapipe-and-OpenCV/README.md

 # FCC-Advanced-Computer-Vision-Course-with-Python
 Youtube link for full course: https://www.youtube.com/watch?v=01sAkU_NvOY

+# Objectives
+1. Understanding instructor's code as you code along, not just blindy copying the code.
+2. Read OpenCV and Mediapipe to see why instructor wrote code like in the video.
+3. Play around on your own for fun.
+Look around on OpenCV and Mediapipe and see anything you'd like to do differently.
+For example, I learnt how to play video from file and write hand landmarks on the video as a Python begineer.

 Ted Talk on How computers learn to recognize objects instantly: https://www.youtube.com/watch?v=Cgxsv1riJhI

 # Packages/Software